arthuralbo/CleanCode-Data/README.md

-# Data-Preparation-Google-Sheet-Add-on
+# CleanCode Data
-This Google Sheet Add-On will help you prepare and clean your data.
+CleanCode Data is a professional Google Sheets extension that validates, cleans, and transforms raw datasets into analysis-ready structures directly within your sidebar.